seldomatt/flatironblog/source/_posts/2012-10-17-about-sql-joins-the-3-ring-binder-model.markdown

 categories:
 ---

 Any programmer worth their weight in bitcoins is going to need to know a bit about databases.
 If you're not familiar with databases, you should take some time to read up on them, but hurry back, because for this post we're going to be talking about the different kinds of **JOINS**.
 'Joins' are a method of linking multiple tables in a database together so we can access values from them with a single query.
 Seems simple enough, but joins can be confusing.
-Since tables in a database aren't tangible things, it can be difficult to visualize the links we create between them.
-I for one find it difficult to really wrap my head around a concept until I can draw it, which made for some interesting moments in high school sex ed, but also led me to develop a method for visualizing the how the different kinds of joins work!
+Since tables in a database aren't tangible things, it can be difficult to understand the links we create between them.
+I for one find it difficult to really wrap my head around a concept until I can draw it, which made for some interesting moments in high school sex ed, but also led me to develop a method for visualizing how the different kinds of joins work!
 Let's have a look:

 ## 3 RING BINDER